Clebbie/weather/README.md

 ## Whats next?

 If I were to continue to develop this project, I would add a docker file for this first.
 With that, it would really be ready to deploy.
 I would also like to add more flags in the requests such as using fahrenheit instead of only celsius.
 I would also like to implement the max and min tempueratures plus the forcast, but the weatherstack api hides that info behind a paywall.
+I would also like to use a tool to generate the openapi specification for this service as well as generate and host the swagger docs.